EarthScope/ispaq/README.md

 when multiple days are specified from the command line.
 End date in this context is inclusive of that day.

+If specifying metrics and station SNCLs from the command line instead of using preference file aliases, the metric name and station SNCL[Q] will be used instead of the MetricAlias and StationAlias in the output file name.
+In addition, any instances of command-line wildcards "*" or "?" will be replaced with the letter "x" in the output file name.

 _businessLogic_ corresponds to which script is invoked:

 | businessLogic | ISPAQ script | metrics |